Last updated: 21 MAR:2014

 as well as some tablets.

-Their reasoning behind this is to plug security exploits and prevent devices with sensitive data (corporate, defence or government) from having their data compromised, hence the Knox security
+Their reasoning behind this is to prevent devices with sensitive data (corporate, defence, government, etc: ) from having their data compromised, hence the Knox security

 .
-This is to comply with the security demands from these organisations IT departments for secure BYOD's and is not dissimilar from the Blackberry and Apple security protocols
+This is to comply with the ever growing security demands from these organisations IT departments for secure BYOD's, (Bring Your Own Device), and is not dissimilar from the Blackberry and Apple security protocols

 .
 This means that the latest Samsung devices are now deemed acceptable for use where security is important and increases Samsung's market potential.

-This obviously has implications for rooting and flashing custom ROM's.
+This obviously has implications for rooting and flashing custom ROM's if your workplace demands a secure Knox device.
 Unfortunately, once the bootloader is locked, reverting to an earlier firmware or nandroid backup is not possible and will not

-In short... if you are on Knox Firmware then you are currently screwed for rooting, custom ROM's and recoveries as the Knox flag will be tripped and also, there is no possibility of going back to a pre Knox/unlocked bootloader firmware or nandroid backup as this will trip the Knox flag also.
+In short... if you are on Knox Firmware then you are currently screwed for custom ROM's and recoveries as the Knox flag will be tripped and your device will no longer be Knox secure as a BYOD if your workplace requires it.
+Also, there is no possibility of going back to a pre Knox/unlocked bootloader firmware or nandroid backup as this will trip the Knox flag also.

 If you are on Knox enabled firmware and wish to view your Knox counter status, go into Download Mode